 “Supplements can be a practical and inexpensive option for people interested in maintaining their health,” Skulas-Ray said.
 “Omega-3 fatty acids are important to many aspects of human physiology.”

 Skulas-Ray’s research on the health benefits of omega-3 fatty acids is ongoing.
-Most of her work in the UA Department of Nutritional Sciences focuses on clinical studies of dietary supplementation, whether that be with capsules providing omega-3 fatty acids or with foods such as strawberries.
+Most of her work in the UA School of Nutritional Sciences and Wellness focuses on clinical studies of dietary supplementation, whether that be with capsules providing omega-3 fatty acids or with foods such as strawberries.

 With support from the Arizona Center on Aging, her lab is now beginning to study how certain omega-3 metabolites in the blood might be used to predict how older adults will recover from the physical stress of surgery.